The key to a great engine-building game

 In Kingdom’s Candy Monsters, my co-designer and I discussed various ways we could create synergies between monsters as well as between the ability cards.
 We came up with some interesting systems that allow players to gain other bonuses, such as additional sugar cubes or candies (points), simply by collecting multiple cards of the same type.

 We also included some interesting player choices.
 For example, when a player purchases an ability card, they have the option to tuck it under one of their monsters in order to use this ability repeatedly throughout the game, or they could leave it untucked in order to gain more candies (points) and collect multiple of the same type card types to get additional bonuses.

-You want to make sure that players can start to build an engine and see the fruits of their labors fairly quickly.
+You want to make sure that players can start to build an engine and see the fruits of their labours fairly quickly.